plp13/qman/README.md

 Use a different one of the supplied [themes](https://github.com/plp13/qman/config/themes).
 Or build your own (and open a pull request to to add it to the repository).

-> **:question: It doesn't work on my non-Linux O/S (MacOS, FreeBSD, etc.)**

-Qman is specific to Linux, built upon the GNU `man` toolchain.
-Ports to other operating systems are possible.
-However, they'd most probably require a non-trivial amount of effort.
-They'd also need to be done as separate forks.

 ## Contributing
 If you wish to contribute to the program's development, clone the